View original post here.

 While you’re waiting in anticipation for Thanksgiving break, check out what teachers are thankful for this fall.

 My name is Natalie Dunlap and here you can find the journalistic work I’ve done.
 Most of it is from the West Side Story, the student newspaper for West High School.
 I am most passionate about news and feature articles, but I also have some podcasts and videos.
-Additionally I will be posting about fashion, music, bullet journaling and more in the blog section.
-Under the ‘other experiences’ I will have briefs about journalism experiences I’ve had.

 If you have any questions, comments or story ideas, please email me at firstname.lastname@example.org